Updated on February 16, 2022

-When possible and appropriate, telepractice is strongly encouraged for audiology and speech language pathology services to mitigate COVID-19 transmission risk.
-You may use telepractice as the sole model of service delivery or complementary to in-person services.
+When possible and appropriate, telepractice may be necessary for audiology and speech-language pathology service providers to mitigate COVID-19 transmission risk.
+You may use telepractice as the sole model of service delivery or as a complement to in-person services.
 For example:

-In the school setting, service delivery may range from virtual-only interactions, to hybrid virtual and in-person structures, to staggered/rotated scheduling, to fully in-person sessions.
-Along with state, district, and CDC considerations for schools, school-based audiologists and SLPs should evaluate their own risk and that of the students they serve when making decisions about service delivery.
+State, local school district, and CDC considerations for schools should be followed.
+School-based audiologists and SLPs should evaluate their own risk and that of the students they serve when making decisions about service delivery.

 Across settings, providers may also use group telepractice sessions along with in-person, one-on-one services—following federal, state, district, facility, and state licensure regulations and guidance.
 For more information and resources on telepractice, visit ASHA’s COVID-19 telepractice page.

-Although all in-person services provided by audiologists and SLPs carry risk of COVID-19 transmission, not all procedures need the same amount of precautions or PPE, according to the CDC.
+Although all in-person services provided by audiologists and SLPs carry risk of COVID-19 transmission, not all procedures need the same type of precautions or PPE, according to the CDC.

-N95 masks are recommended for aerosol-generating procedures (AGPs), which the CDC defines as medical procedures that are “more likely to generate higher concentrations of infectious respiratory aerosols than coughing, sneezing, talking, or breathing” and result in “uncontrolled respiratory secretions.”
-Higher-level respirators, like elastomeric half facepiece respirators, are also suitable, depending on your employer guidelines.
+N95 masks are recommended for aerosol-generating procedures (AGPs), which the CDC defines as medical procedures that are “more likely to generate higher concentrations of infectious respiratory aerosols than coughing, sneezing, talking, or breathing” and that result in “uncontrolled respiratory secretions.”
+Higher-level respirators—like elastomeric half-facepiece respirators—are also suitable, depending on your employer's guidelines.

 AGPs should not be completed without the proper PPE, according to CDC guidelines.
 Providers should also wear N95 masks when providing services that require close physical proximity to the patient/client.